-- 14.5.1.
-The Championships will be run at the Historic Tour events as determined by the relevant LCC / SCC / HRSA committee. - 14.5.2.
-Each Championship round shall consist of one race of a minimum of 30 min duration. - 14.5.3.
-The grid for each race will be determined by the fastest qualifying time and downwards. - 14.5.4.
-The start of each race will be by way of a rolling start.
+- 4.102.1.
+The Championships will be run at all events where an endurance event is offered at the same event as the Lotus Challenge sprint races as determined by the LCC committee. - 4.102.2.
+Each Championship round shall consist of one race of a minimum of 30 min duration. - 4.102.3.
+The grid for each race will be determined by the fastest qualifying time and downwards. - 4.102.4.
+The start of each race will be by way of a rolling start. - 4.102.5.
+Points for The Lotus Challenge Club Endurance Championship will be scored in each class on the following basis for each Championship race: